chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 }
 ```

-Also, the time scale option `distribution: 'series'` was removed and a new chart type `timeseries` was introduced in its place.
+Also, the time scale option `distribution: 'series'` was removed and a new scale type `timeseries` was introduced in its place.

 #### Animations